How Bob Harper's Fitness Philosophy Has Changed Since His Heart Attack

-If you still exercise by the maxim that fitness needs to hurt to work, you're doing it wrong.
+If you still exercise with the mentality that fitness needs to hurt to work, you're doing it wrong.
 Sure, there are mental and physical benefits to pushing past your comfort zone and getting used to feeling uncomfortable.
 I mean, burpees?
 Not exactly a cozy nap on the couch.
 But the upsurge of tough AF workouts (à la CrossFit or HIIT) and programs (like Insanity and P90X) can make even the toughest, fittest, strongest badass out there wonder, "Am I doing enough?"
 "Should I be doing more?"
 "If I'm not sore the next day, did it even count?"

-After his shocking heart attack back in February, Bob Harper, health and fitness legend and The Biggest Loser alum, had to ask himself the same questions and totally reevaluate his entire fitness philosophy.
+After his shocking heart attack back in 2017, Bob Harper, health and fitness legend and The Biggest Loser alum and soon-to-be reboot host (!), had to ask himself the same questions and totally reevaluate his entire fitness philosophy.

 "Fitness has always defined me.
 I've felt like, 'I've got to do this and I've got to be the best,' and now I'm just like, 'You know what?
-I'm just doing the best I can and that's good enough."
+I'm just doing the best I can and that's good enough," he explains.

 He knows this all too well now: Six weeks before his heart attack, he fainted in the gym.
 He battled dizzy spells, adapted his workouts to avoid nausea triggers, but still ignored signs that something was seriously wrong.
 "The Friday before [my heart attack, on Sunday], I had to leave a CrossFit workout because I was so dizzy, and I was so upset about it," he says.
 "And I was on the street in New York on my hands and knees because I was having a such a dizzy spell."
 Looking back, he says he should have listened to his body and told doctors, who initially wrote his symptoms off as vertigo, that something felt seriously wrong.

-So if you're feeling burned out or you just aren't having fun with fitness anymore, Bob suggests taking your workout back to the basics.
+So if you're feeling burned out or you just aren't having fun with fitness anymore, Harper suggests taking your workout back to the basics.
 "I'm rediscovering working out, and it's been really fun," he says.
 While he still practices CrossFit, you can find him mixing it up with SoulCycle and hot yoga.
 "I hated yoga," he admits.
 "But I hated it for competitive reasons.
 I'd be in there and I would just be like look at 'Miss Cirque du Soleil' over here, and I couldn't do half of it.
 But now?
 I don't really care."